top of page

 On the other end, to better connect users to useful information, Google Search is always improving.

-To this end, Google Search Central is planning to launch what is known as a “helpful content update” that is a part of a larger initiative to make sure, users see more unique content that is valuable and authored by people, for people, in search results.
+Google Search Central launched in August 2022 what was known as a “helpful content update” which was part of a larger initiative to make sure users see more unique content that is valuable and authored by people, for people, in search results.

 “Focus on people-first content